jessetvogel/bench/README.md

     return MyResult(...)
 ```

-Run the command `bench-dashboard main.py` to start the BENCH dashboard.
+Run the command `bench-dashboard my_benchmark.py` to start the bench dashboard.

 ### Tasks